grantdelozier/TopoCluster/README.md

 ```

 ### Download Geowikipedia Gi* Statistics and Gazetteer tables
-Navigate to TopoCluster main directory
+Navigate to TopoCluster main directory.
+Run the shell script to begin downloads of tables.
 ```
 bash download_gazets.sh
 ```